1993 Libyan coup attempt

 The 1993 coup d'état was a failed military coup initiated by the Warfalla senior military officers against Libyan leader Muammar el-Qaddafi on 22 October 1993.
-The coup was led by Khalifa Haftar, a leading senior officer in the Libyan Army who later defected during the coup.
+The coup was led by Khalifa Haftar, a leading senior officer in the Libyan Armed Forces who later defected during the coup.
 The result was the execution of many senior officers and the installment of loyal members.

 Background

 Libyan leader Qaddafi was widely regarded as a dictator and believed in Pan-Arab Nationalism as well as Pan-African Nationalism.
 Since securing power in 1969, Qaddafi had worked to fill senior positions in his government and security services with members of his own tribe, the Gaddafa in order to deter a coup d'état.
 The coup attempt occurred the year following the imposition of a significantly impactful sanctions regime on Libya under United Nations Security Council Resolution 748 which caused significant economic hardship and sparked internal unrest as a result.